-20.21 The identity of the investment manager that has direct contact with the firm, or which instructs the firm on behalf of the unregulated fund must be verified, in accordance with the guidance relevant to their entity type, set out in Part I, Chapter 5.
-Where simplified due diligence can be applied to the investment manager (see Part I, Chapter 5, section 5.4) there is no duty to identify the underlying customer (i.e., the fund or its relevant investors) although, as discussed above, under its risk-based assessment a firm may consider it appropriate to identify other parties involved.
+- 20.22 The identity of the investment manager that has direct contact with the firm, or which instructs the firm on behalf of the fund must be verified, in accordance with the guidance relevant to their entity type, set out in Part I, Chapter 5.
+Where simplified due diligence can be applied to the investment manager (see Part I, Chapter 5, section 5.4) there is no duty to identify the underlying customer (i.e., the fund or its relevant investors) provided the firm has no relationship with the fund (if it has, the firm will need to perform CDD on the fund and its relevant investors, but may wish to consider reliance (c.f.
+Part I, paragraphs 5.6.4ff).
+As discussed above, though, under its risk-based assessment a firm may consider it appropriate to identify other parties involved. - 20.23 Where, however, an investment manager is unregulated or not regulated in an equivalent jurisdiction, the firm must undertake CDD on the investment manager (even if the firm has a customer relationship with the fund).
+A firm may also consider additional checks, which could include considering requesting or obtaining proof of exempt status where the investment manager is operating from a jurisdiction where similar entities are usually regulated.